queer_scribbling: Pluto. Infrared photo showing a ring of blue against a black background. (pillowfort)

 Revealed part of the #tech scribbling marathon posting: PRISM Break and De-google-ify Internet / Framasoft.

-The Gray Zone - I shared the AUREA post “Quoi is what?” [here].
+The Gray Zone - I shared the AUREA post "Quoi is what?" [post].

-Goth - I shared a tumblr link embed with a movie promo for My Summer As A Goth [here].
+Goth - I shared a Tumblr link embed with a movie promo for My Summer As A Goth [post].

-• The University of Iowa Department of Theatre Arts will keep their production of A Plant by Jarek Pastor available here until December 15th, 2020.
+The University of Iowa Department of Theatre Arts will keep their production of A Plant by Jarek Pastor available here until December 15th, 2020.
+(This post has several other productions in the comments, and the view-locking has been changed to "everyone".)

 Hitching Post